oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

       ````
       <copy>EXEC DBMS_CLOUD_MACADM.ENABLE_DATABASE_VAULT;</copy>
       ````

+      **Note:** This command is specific to ADB-S. Please refer to the Database Vault documentation for the specific commands for ADB-D, Exadata, ExaCS, ExaCC, and on-premises implementations of Oracle Database Vault.

 6. You must **restart** the database to complete the Database Vault enablement.

     - From the Autonomous Database details page, click **More Actions**, select **Restart**, and **confirm** the restart.

        ![](./images/adb-dbv_007.png " ")

-    - Once restart completes, go back to the SQL Worksheet as the `ADMIN` user and verify DV is enabled.
+    - Once therestart completes, return to the SQL Worksheet as the `ADMIN` user and verify Database Vault is enabled.

          ````
          <copy>SELECT * FROM DBA_DV_STATUS;</copy>